indigo-dc/synergy-doc/doc/user-guide.md

 ## Example

-Before you begin check your enviroment.This mechnism support:
+Before you begin check your enviroment.This mechanism support:

 - Synergy version: service 1.5.3, scheduler 2.6.0